nLab Fredholm operator

 Review:

-Discussion of the space of Fredholm operators as a classifying space for topological K-theory:
+Discussion of the space of Fredholm operators as a classifying space for topological K-theory (Atiyah-Jänich theorem):

-and variants that serve as classifying spaces also for twisted K-theory and equivariant K-theory:
+and variants that serve as classifying spaces also for KO-theory and in any degree:

 See also: